ministryofjustice/probation-offender-events/README.md

 ### Running tests

-#### Test containers

-`./gradlew test` will run all tests and will by default use test containers to start any required docker containers, e.g localstack
-Note that TestContainers will start Elastic Search in its own container rather than using the one built into localstack.

 #### External localstack

-`SNS_PROVIDER=localstack ./gradlew test` will override the default behaviour and will expect localstack to already be started externally.
+`SNS_PROVIDER=localstack ./gradlew check` will override the default behaviour and will expect localstack to already be started externally.
 In this mode the following services must be started `sqs,sns,es`

 `docker-compose up localstack` will start the required AWS services.